The Rollout of the New Employment and Community First CHOICES Waiver Program

 - If the person’s status has been listed as “deferred” on the waiting list, this means the person doesn’t need services right away.
 The intent is just to keep the person’s name on the list.
 (If the person doesn’t complete a self-referral, he or she will also be listed as “deferred” on the list for Employment and Community First CHOICES.)

 - If the person has been listed as “active,” “urgent” or “crisis” on the waiting list and does not complete a self-referral form, the person will be listed as “other active” on the referral list for Employment and Community First CHOICES.
 This means the person wants services now, but does fit in any of the groups (in the list above) that qualify to enroll first.

 If you are interested in completing the referral form, you can do so here.
-For those who have a developmental disability but no intellectual disability, you also can complete the self-referral form here.

 If you need assistance in completing the self-referral form, here are the places to contact for help:

 1. If an individual has Medicaid/TennCare, and is enrolled with Amerigroup or BlueCare should contact the Managed Care Organization.
 The information about how to call the MCO is on the insurance card.
 Or call the numbers listed below:

 2. If an individual has Medicaid/TennCare and is enrolled with United HealthCare Community Plan, he or she should contact DIDD Regional Intake Offices.

 - East Tennessee Regional Office 888-531-9876